MCai416/Linear-Regressions/README.md

 # Ridge Regression

-OLS and Ridge Regression based on Hoerl and Kennard (1970) and Hoerl, Kennard, Baldwin (1975).
+Ridge Regression based on Hoerl and Kennard (1970) and Hoerl, Kennard, Baldwin (1975).

 Estimations of variables are based on: Econometric Theory and Methods, Davidson and Mackinnon (2004)

+This is a substitute to STATA not being able to perform Ridge.
+Although there are packages available but Python is still more flexible than STATA, especially when you want to relax for heteroskedasticity, do more flexible tests etc.

+Also you can access to all the estimations, from residuals to the Omega matrix.

 Please install the preliminary library required.
 I used anaconda 3/spyder 3 as IDE, which included all of them.